Our Review Process

 Hairball treatments operate on one of two premises.

-- The first is the fiber theory, which dictates that fiber supplementation helps to bind single strands of hair to food particles, which hasten them on their journey toward the colon and into the litter box.
+• The first is the fiber theory, which dictates that fiber supplementation helps to bind single strands of hair to food particles, hastening them on their journey toward the colon and into the litter box.
 Remember that more time spent in your cat’s body translates to more opportunities for the hair to fuse into a hairball.

 Here are some commonly used treatments for hairballs: